Free Registration for Northwestern University’s Midwest Academic Talent Search

 Webinar for 2014-2015 Gifted and Talented Students Education Program Grant

-On Monday, March 10, Chrys Mursky, DPI Education Consultant for Gifted/Talented, will host a webinar from 9:00–10:00 am to provide information on the 2014-15 Gifted and Talented Education Grant.
+Recently, Chrys Mursky, DPI Education Consultant for Gifted/Talented, hosted a webinar to provide information on the 2014-15 Gifted and Talented Education Grant.

 - Purpose, appropriation, eligible applicants, and eligible and ineligible activities